-- E. Additionally this year, as a result of AB 197, the ARB is required to update local toxics data for comparison to GHG emissions, which means the District may be required to update our toxics and criteria data annually instead of every 4 years.
-Significant staff training may be required to meet these new program requirements.
-ARB has offered some funding to help with this work, but the Grant agreement is significant and goes well beyond what ARB has stated they expect.
-We anticipate bringing this program to this Board to consider the Grant in the near future. - F. The ARB has also put together a Grant agreement to fund work required by AB 617.
-Our workload is not as significant under this program, but the grant agreement again is a significant document with many requirements for which we would receive a small amount of funding.
-We anticipate bringing this program to this Board to consider the grant in the near future. - G. The State Legislature has made funding available to implement a woodstove changeout program in low income areas or for low income households.
+E. The State Legislature has made funding available to implement a woodstove change out program in low income areas or for low income households.
 The Grant agreement on this program is significant for a program to replace uncertified stoves with certified (cleaner) woodstoves.
-Staff is developing the program documents and recommendations for implementation at the local level.
-We anticipate bringing this to the Board to consider the grant and program implementation documents in the near future. - H. District Particulate Monitoring Program: The District's current PM10 & PM2.5 monitoring network is over 18 years old, and maintenance is increasing.
+Staff has expended all funds from the initial allocation, we obtained a second allocation for year 1 which has also been spent.
+We hope to keep this program funded at the State to provide local benefits.
+F. District Particulate Monitoring Program: The District's current PMI0 & PM2.5 monitoring network is over 18 years old, and maintenance is increasing.
 Keeping monitoring equipment in good working order is essential to maintain our AAQS attainment status designation.
 The Federal and State Quality Assurance requirements for all monitoring is increasingly significant and requires considerable staff time to follow to ensure we maintain our AAQS attainment status designation.
 The effort includes continuing successful Federal certification of the samplers, Balance Room/Laboratory, and Program QAPP & SOPs.
-The EPA has proposed to partially fund the PM2.5 program by reimbursements for FY 18/19, however, future funding is uncertain.
+The EPA has proposed to partially fund the PM2.5 program by reimbursements for FY 19/20, however, future funding is uncertain.

 The proposed budget units for the District are balanced and in a good position overall.
-There were many projects completed during FY 2017/2018, and many more tasks and requirements coming for FY 2018/2019.
+There were many projects completed during FY 2018/2019, and many more tasks and requirements coming for FY 2019/2020.
 The above action items and informational items are presented to prepare for future costs, impacts, and workloads.
 Further details of the District's operations are attached as mentioned.
-(Attachment 1- Budget

-#8799 and Attachment 2 - Budget #8798).
-The legal notice for this draft budget hearing was published in the Lake County Record Bee on May 10, 2018(See Attachment 3) as required by CA H&SC.
+(Attachment 1- Budget #8799 and Attachment 2 - Budget #8798).
+The legal notice for this draft budget hearing was published in the Lake County Record Bee on May 2, 2019 (See Attachment 3) as required by CA H&SC.